Mounir Obbadi

 Mounir Obbadi (born 4 April 1983) is a former professional footballer who played as an attacking midfielder.
-Born in France, he represented the Morocco national team at international level, making 21 appearances between 2001 and 2017.
+Born in France, he played for the Morocco national team at international level, making 21 appearances between 2001 and 2017.

 Career

 Obbadi started his professional career at Paris Saint-Germain, although he never played a first team game.
 After a years loan spell at Angers SCO he made the switch permanent in 2005.
 In January 2007, he joined Ligue 2 club ESTAC, before being loaned back to Angers that season.
-After ESTAC were relegated, he broke into their first team, and still plays for them.
+After ESTAC were relegated, he broke into their first team.
 As a playmaker, he was one of the most influent players on the field, and helped the club to climb from Championnat National (French third tier) to Ligue 1 over three seasons (2010 to 2012).
 He signed for Ligue 2 team AS Monaco in January 2013 and secured promotion at the end of the season, playing in a box-to-box role.
 On 15 July 2014, he was loaned out to Serie A side Hellas Verona ahead of the 2014–15 season.

 Obbadi joined Ligue 1 club Lille OSC in July 2015, with a two-year contract.

 After one season at Laval, Obbadi joined AS Poissy on 25 June 2019.